wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 Stable tag: 1.0.5
 License: GPLv2

-The Ultimate WordPress Form Builder plugin that will allow you to effortlessly create astonishing web forms with amazing user friendly form fields...
+The Ultimate WordPress Forms Builder plugin that will allow you to effortlessly create astonishing web forms with amazing user friendly form fields...

 == Description ==